golang/go/gopls/doc/analyzers.md

 ## **embed**

-check for //go:embed directive import
+check //go:embed directive usage

-This analyzer checks that the embed package is imported when source code contains //go:embed comment directives.
+This analyzer checks that the embed package is imported if //go:embed directives are present, providing a suggested fix to add the import if it is missing.

-The embed package must be imported for //go:embed directives to function.import _ "embed".
+This analyzer also checks that //go:embed directives precede the declaration of a single variable.

 **Enabled by default.**